GuiCabral74/my-website-resume/README.md

 ## About project

-Here i made a project to apresent my resume for world.
+Here i made a project to present my resume for world.

 In this project i used: